launchdarkly/sdk-test-harness/docs/service_spec.md

     * `globalPrivateAttributes` (array, optional): Corresponds to the `privateAttributes` property in the SDK configuration (rather than in an individual user).
     * `flushIntervalMs` (number, optional): The event flush interval in milliseconds.
 If omitted or zero, use the SDK's default value.
     * `inlineUsers` (boolean, optional): Corresponds to the SDK configuration property of the same name.
+  * `bigSegments` (object, optional): Enables and configures Big Segments.
+Properties are:
+    * `callbackUri` (string, required): The base URI for the big segments store callback fixture.
+See [Callback fixtures](#callback-fixtures).
+    * `userCacheSize`, `userCacheTimeMs`, `statusPollIntervalMS`, `staleAfterMs`: These correspond to the standard optional configuration parameters for every SDK that supports Big Segments.

 The response to a valid request is any HTTP `2xx` status, with a `Location` header whose value is the URL of the test service resource representing this SDK client instance (that is, the one that would be used for "Close client" or "Send command" as described below).